DreamVenerable/chess/README.md

 Welcome to the CLI Chess Game, a command-line interface chess game written in Ruby.
 This project offers a traditional chess experience along with some exciting twists.

+Progress: Game is playable, everything is funcional, it's missing En Passant & ability to save game to reach the minimum TOP requirement for completion.

+Game modes haven't been implemented yet!

 ## Features

 - **2-Player Mode**